Bachelor of Science in Health Professions

 Additional information about the degree:

-- All tracks require the same prerequisite and general/liberal education coursework.
+- All tracks (with the exception of Nuclear Medicine Technology, which has additional requirements) require the same prerequisite and general/liberal education coursework.
 NOTE: Some regionally accredited colleges may not offer all the prerequisites needed for the degree.

 - All tracks require some type of patient care experience or shadowing prior to application.
 Echocardiography and Sonography require Certified Nursing Assistant (CNA) licensure.